-After umbrellas become common place, people found unintentional accidents were all too common and the umbrella quickly gained a reputation as an “odious instrument” but also “the handiest and prettiest weapons yet invented by man.”
+After umbrellas became common place and people like Eliza de Feuillide, Jane Austen, and Madame Tussaud carried them, people found unintentional accidents were all too common.
+This resulted in the umbrella gaining a reputation as an “odious instrument” but also “the handiest and prettiest weapons yet invented by man.”
 Not everyone blamed the umbrella for the contempt heaped upon it.
 For instance, J. F. Sullivan claimed the umbrella earned its poor reputation “simply by the ignorance and want of skill of its wearer.”

 William Livingston Alden also thought the umbrella serving as a weapon sounded hilarious.
-He noted that an umbrella could not “be effectually used … as a club or a cutting weapon” as it was a type of defense and had to be used a “thrusting weapon.”
+He noted that an umbrella could not “be effectually used … as a club or a cutting weapon.”
+That was because it was a type of defense and had to be used a “thrusting weapon.”
 The only problem was he claimed:

 “It is seldom, however, that a man will hold his eye sufficiently still to enable another to hit it with an umbrella, and the inability of the weapon to pierce through several thicknesses of cloth renders the modern stomach comparatively safe from an umbrella-thrust.”

-Alden also maintained that the best use of the umbrella was when it was in the hands of a “determined women,” such as the two women shown at the right.
+Alden also maintained that the best use of the umbrella was when it was in the hands of a “determined women,” such as the two women shown below.
 There were also supposedly two other times the umbrella was thought to be useful as weapon:

 “An open umbrella will sometimes ward off the attack of an infuriated poodle, and it is asserted that it has occasionally sheltered a cautious husband from a sudden shower of crockery, resulting from a depressed state of feminine hopes concerning a new bonnet and the sudden appearance of a domestic storm … in the area of the breakfast-room.”